hassanali1228/hassan/_posts/2024-12-10-invenstory.md

 ---

-**Asset reports to system** is chosen as the winner.
-The incurred overhead is worth it, because it enables a) a decentralized system, and b) location triangulation using signal strengths.
+**Chosen Approach: Asset reports to system**

+This method leverages each asset's ability to independently determine and report its location, facilitating a scalable and fault-tolerant solution.

 Let's take a step back here, and see what options we have to implement a decentralized tracking system?